-- Require all construction equipment to conform to Section 14-8.02, Noise Control, of the latest Standard Specifications.
-Section 14-8.02 states that construction noise shall not exceed an Lmax of 86 dBA at 50 feet from job site activities between the hours of 9 p.m. to 6 a.m. - Noise-generating construction activities would be restricted to the allowable hours of construction as identified by local jurisdictions, where feasible: - Construction is generally allowed to start at 7:00 a.m., Monday through Friday, in communities along the I-680 corridor.
-Construction activities should end by 7:00 p.m., Monday through Friday.
+Require all construction equipment to conform to Section 14-8.02, Noise Control, of the latest Standard Specifications.
+Section 14-8.02 states that construction noise shall not exceed an Lmax of 86 dBA at 50 feet from job site activities between the hours of 9 p.m. to 6 a.m.
+If work is necessary outside of allowable hours, and activities that exceed Lmax of 86 dBA at 50 feet occurs during these hours, Caltrans shall require the contractor(s) to implement a construction noise monitoring program and, if feasible, provide additional avoidance measures as necessary (in the form of noise control blankets or other temporary noise barriers, etc.) for affected receptors.

-- Construction activities in Milpitas are allowed between the hours of 7:00 a.m. and 7:00 p.m. on weekends. - Fremont allows construction between 9:00 a.m. and 6:00 p.m. on Saturdays and prohibits construction on Sundays. - Alameda County allows construction between 8:00 a.m. and 5:00 p.m. on Saturday and Sunday.
+- Noise-generating construction activities outside of the State right-of-way would be restricted to the allowable hours of construction as identified by local jurisdictions, where feasible: - Construction is generally allowed to start at 7:00 a.m., Monday through Friday, in communities along the I-680 corridor.
+Construction activities should end by 7:00 p.m., Monday through Friday. - Construction activities in Milpitas are allowed between the hours of 7:00 a.m. and 7:00 p.m. on weekends. - Fremont allows construction between 9:00 a.m. and 6:00 p.m. on Saturdays and prohibits construction on Sundays. - Alameda County allows construction between 8:00 a.m. and 5:00 p.m. on Saturday and Sunday.